HEP-FCC/FCCSW/Reconstruction/doc/RecCalorimeter.md

 * The tools to look-up the cells positions by cellID.

 The logic of the algorithm follows:

-### 1. Finding local maxima: get seed cells above threshold t, check if 4 neighbouring cells exist with energy > 2nd topo-cluster threshold (cell.bits==1), if more than one maximum was found, start the splitting.
+### 1. Find local maxima

+get seed cells above threshold t, check if 4 neighbouring cells exist with energy > 2nd topo-cluster threshold (cell.bits==1), if more than one maximum was found, start the splitting.

-### 2. Start splitting: use local maxima as new cluster seeds, starting with the one of highest energy, collect neighbouring cells for all clusters within same iteration, if cell has been identified for two clusters, distance from the centre-of-gravity of the cluster is determined, and the cell gets assigned to the closest cluster.
+### 2. Start splitting

+use local maxima as new cluster seeds, starting with the one of highest energy, collect neighbouring cells for all clusters within same iteration, if cell has been identified for two clusters, distance from the centre-of-gravity of the cluster is determined, and the cell gets assigned to the closest cluster.

-### 3. final steps: check of energy and number cells conservation, write new collection of clusters
+### 3. final steps

+check of energy and number cells conservation, write new collection of clusters

 # Example